codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. File 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.

 20. File 19-AZ Replace all characters A and c from input to Z and e respectively.

+21. File 20-hiago removes all letters c and C from input.